-Scheme/ Fund Objective Special Central SCA to TSP is a 100 percent grant from GoI to be utilized for the Assistance to Tribal economic development of ITDF, ITDA, MADA, Clusters and Sub- Plan dispersed tribal populations.
-The objective is to invest in the human resource development of tribal communities to enhance their access to education and health; provide basic amenities in tribal areas; reduce poverty and unemployment by creation of productive assets and income generating opportunities; and to protect them against exploitation.
-Grants in Aid under Article 275 (1) Grants-in-aid under Article 275(1) are 100 percent annual grants from GoI to be utilised for socio economic development of ITDF, MADA, & Clusters.
-The objective is the same as that provided for SCA to TSP, but prioritises the use of funds in following areas a) Education - 40 - 50 percent, b) Health - 10 - 15 percent, c) Agriculture and allied sector 20 - 30 percent d) Other income generating schemes to augment Tribal economy 10-15 percent Skill Development for Tribal Communities The scheme uses Conservation cum Development Plan funds for livelihood improvement by promoting skill development in agriculture, horticulture, livestock, fisheries, non-farm enterprises, forestry, etc., creating employment/ self-employment opportunities (through establishment of microenterprises) and providing market linkages.
+Scheme/ Fund Objective Special Central SCA to TSP is a 100 percent grant from GoI to be utilized for the Assistance to Tribal economic development of ITDP, ITDA, MADA, Clusters and Sub- Plan dispersed tribal populations.
+The objective is to invest in the human resource development of tribal communities to enhance their access to education and health; provide basic amenities in tribal areas; reduce poverty and unemployment by creation of productive assets and income generating opportunities; and to protect them against exploitation. protect them against exploitation.
+Grants in Aid Cranta in aid under Article 275(1) are 100 percent annual grants under Article 275 Grants-in-aid under Article 275(1) are 100 percent annual grants from GoI to be utilised for socio economic development of ITDP, (1) MADA, & Clusters.
+The objective is the same as that provided for SCA to TSP, but prioritises the use of funds in following areas a) Education - 40 - 50 percent, b) Health - 10 - 15 percent, c) Agriculture and allied sector 20 - 30 percent d) Other income generating schemes to augment Tribal economy 10-15 percent Skill Development The scheme uses Conservation cum Development Plan funds for for Tribal livelihood improvement by promoting skill development in Communities agriculture, horticulture, livestock, fisheries, non-farm enterprises, forestry, etc., creating employment/ self- employment opportunities (through establishment of micro- enterprises) and providing market linkages.
 Scheme covers modern as well as traditional skills.
-Vocational Training in Tribal Areas (VTC) The scheme is to upgrade the skills of tribal youth in various traditional / modern vocations depending upon their educational qualification, market trends and potential- to enable them to be gainfully employed.
+Vocational Training The scheme is to upgrade the skills of tribal youth in various in Tribal Areas traditional / modern vocations depending upon their educational (VTC) (10) qualification, market trends and potential- to enable them to be Markania gainfully employed.
 One-third seats are reserved for tribal girls.
-Mechanism for Marketing of Minor Forest Produce (MFP) through Minimum Support Price (MSP) and Development of Value Chain for MFP Institutional Support for Development and Marketing of Tribal Products / Produce This centrally sponsored scheme provides social safety to MFP gatherers who are mostly Scheduled Tribes.
-The scheme seeks to ensure fair monetary returns for their collection, processing, storage, packaging, and transportation efforts and share revenue from the sale proceeds with them.
-The scheme also aims to work on medium & long term measures like sustainable collection, value addition, infrastructure development, knowledge expansion on MFP, development of market intelligence, strengthening the bargaining power of village institutions- Gram Sabha and Panchayats.
-To give comprehensive support on the entire range of production, product development, preservation of traditional heritage, support to both forest and agricultural produce- support is provided to institutions to carry these activities.
-This includes support for improvement of infrastructure, development of Tribal Co operative Marketing Development Federation of India Limited (TRIFED) designs, dissemination of information about prices and procurement agencies, support to government agencies for sustainable marketing and for ensuring remunerative prices, hand holding Gram Panchayats and Gram Sabhas through information dissemination and awareness generation TRIFED functions both as a service provider as well as market maker for tribal products, including MFPs.
-It also imparts training and capacity building support to ST Artisans and tribal MFP gatherers on sustainable harvest techniques, primary processing and marketing.
+Mechanism for This centrally sponsored scheme provides social safety to MFP Marketing of Minor gatherers who are mostly Scheduled Tribes.
+The scheme seeks to Forest Produce ensure fair monetary returns for their collection, processing, (MFP) through storage, packaging, and transportation efforts and share revenue Minimum from the sale proceeds with them.
+The scheme also aims to work Support Price on medium & long term measures like sustainable collection, (MSP) and value addition, infrastructure development, knowledge Development of expansion on MFP, development of market intelligence, Value Chain for strengthening the bargaining power of village institutions- Gram MFP Sabha and Panchayats.
+The state has recently launched a scheme -Van Samriddhi Jan Samriddhi Yojana- anchored on this scheme to maximise economic returns for households (tribal as well as non-tribal) engaged in collection and sales of NTFPs and Medicinal and Aromatic Plants (MAPs) through formation and strengthening of local collectives- Community User Groups (CUGs).
+Institutional To give comprehensive support on the entire range of production, Support for product development, preservation of traditional heritage, Development support to both forest and agricultural produce and support is and Marketing of provided to institutions to carry these activities.
+This includes Tribal Products / support for improvement of infrastructure, development of Produce designs, dissemination of information about prices and procurement agencies, support to government agencies for sustainable marketing and for ensuring remunerative prices, hand holding Gram Panchayats and Gram Sabhas through information dissemination and awareness generation Tribal Cooperative TRIFED functions both as a service provider as well as market Marketing maker for tribal products, including MFPs.
+It also imparts

-&lt;sup>4 Source: Tribal Development Department website: http://admis.hp.nic.in/himachal/tribal/introduction.htm
+Source: Tribal Development Department website: http://admis.hp.nic.in/himachal/tribal/introduction.htm info@samajvikas.org cemt@cemt.in 25

-info@samajvikas.org

-cemt@cemt.in

-25